 4. Select View Analytics

-Once you select ‘View Analytics’, you can adjust the start date and end date to see your performance over a particular time frame.
+Once you select View Analytics, you can adjust the start and end dates to see your performance over a particular time frame.
 For example, if you want to see the topics you struggled with in semester 2, you can adjust the date accordingly.

 If you want to dive deeper into your performance in a particular unit, you can scroll down to see time spent, questions answered, average accuracy, and mastery levels for particular units and sub-topics.
-For example, you can see that Harry Potter is excelling in 1.5 Statistical Analysis in Psychology (86% accuracy), but may need to review 1.4 Selecting a Research Method (63% accuracy).
+For example, you can see that Harry Potter is excelling in 1.5 Statistical Analysis in Psychology (86% accuracy) but may need to review 1.4 Selecting a Research Method (63% accuracy).

 Assignment-Level Data